-You will be asked for confirmation for any action on the software as well as the administrator password.
+You will be asked for confirmation for any action on the software together with the administrator password.
 The process will then be launched in the background.
 You can follow the progress of the modifications within the KDE notification area.

 8.4.1.1 Install Plasma desktop widgets and addons